 By Martin Wahl

-The club's crest features the four colors associated with the Sampierdarenese and Andrea Doria teams that was merged into UC Sampdoria.
-The black drawing pictures a sailor, called Baicicci after a local patron.
+The features of the club's crest includes the four colors associated with the Sampierdarenese and Andrea Doria teams that was merged into UC Sampdoria.
+The black drawing pictures a sailor, called Baciccia after a local patron.

 1895 Andrea Dorio (predecessor to Sampdoria) is established.